-thence westerly along said southerly line to the northeast corner of Lot 3 in said Block 2; thence southerly along the easterly line of said Lot 3 to the southerly right-of-way line of 16th Street; thence easterly along said southerly right-of-way line to the northeast corner of Lot 20 in Block 2 of Joseph B. Ford & Co.'s West 16th Street Subdivision; thence southerly along the east line of said Lot 20 and its southerly extension to the southerly line of a 16 foot wide public alley in said Block 2; thence easterly along said southerly line to the northeast corner of Lot 32 in said Block 2; thence southerly along the easterly line of said Lot 32 to the northerly right-of-way line of 17th Street; thence westerly along said northerly right-of-way line to the northerly extension of the easterly line of a 16 foot wide public alley in Block 3 of said Joseph B. Ford & Co.'s West 16th Street Subdivision; thence southerly along said easterly line to the northerly right-of-way line of 18th Street; thence westerly along said northerly right-of-way line to the easterly right-of-way line of Kostner Avenue; thence southerly along said easterly right-of-way line to the northerly right-of-way line of Cermak Road; thence westerly along said northerly right-of-way line to the easterly right-of-way line of said Belt Line Railway; thence northerly along said easterly right-ofway line to said centerline of Roosevelt Road; thence westerly along said centerline to said point of beginning.
+thence westerly along said southerly line to the northeast corner of Lot 3 in said Block 2; thence southerly along the easterly line of said Lot 3 to the southerly right-of-way line of 16th Street; thence easterly along said southerly right-of-way line to the northeast corner of Lot 20 in Block 2 of Joseph B. Ford & Co.'s West 16th Street Subdivision; thence southerly along the east line of said Lot 20 and its southerly extension to the southerly line of a 16 foot wide public alley in said Block 2; thence easterly along said southerly line to the northeast corner of Lot 32 in said Block 2; thence southerly along the easterly line of said Lot 32 to the northerly right-of-way line of 17th Street; thence westerly along said northerly right-of-way line to the northerly extension of the easterly line of a 16 foot wide public alley in Block 3 of said Joseph B. Ford fit Co.'s West 16th Street Subdivision; thence southerly along said easterly line to the northerly right-of-way line of 18th Street; thence westerly along said northerly right-of-way line to the northerly right-of-way line of Kostner Avenue; thence southerly along said easterly right-of-way line to the easterly right-of-way line of Said Belt Line Railway; thence northerly along said easterly right-of-way line to said centerline of Roosevelt Road; thence westerly along said centerline to said point of beginning.

 Exhibit "D".
 (To Roosevelt/Cicero Redevelopment Area Ordinance)